Nobel, Intelligent, Good-Natured

-These various sizes sitting in a line is quite the sight to see if you ever happen upon that opportunity.
+These various sizes sitting in a line is quite a sight to see, if you ever happen upon that opportunity.
 With all that being said, even though there is quite a bit of deviation when it comes to the stature, all Poodles are held to the same breed standards and bred with the same distinctive traits that make any Poodle the adorable, intelligent dog we see today.

-Targeted toward those who are curious about the Standard Poodle, please keep in mind that not everything in this article can or should be applied to the whole breed.
+However, keep in mind that not everything in this article can or should be applied to the whole breed.

 |Friendliness Towards Strangers|

 |Good with Children|

 The three traditional sizes range from the full-size Standard, which measures 15 inches (38 cm) at the highest point of the shoulder, to the Miniature, and down to the Toy, which stands less than 10 inches tall.